rjclancy/RansomLetter/README.md

-A kidnaper want to write an old fashion ransom letter by cutting out letters from newpaper articles.
+A kidnaper wants to write an old fashion ransom letter by cutting out letters from newpaper articles.
 Create a program to check if the newpaper contains enough letter to create the ransom letter.
 Method has to be designed to execute as fast as possible.